 Bonus Tip: Free Flow Frozen Food Storage

-Occasionally, if I’m low on broth and/or we have bones that I don’t want to freeze for future dog bone broth (which can also be diluted as a standard thin/watery broth substitute), I might just make a batch of basic stock.
-It will be infused with flavour, but lack the jelly goodness of a true rich bone broth.
+Occasionally, if I’m running low and/or we have bones that I don’t want to freeze for future dog bone broth, I might make a batch of basic stock.
+It will still be infused with flavour and some nutrients, but not the full jelly goodness of a true rich bone broth.

 If you aren’t into the idea of simmering meat or bone, dog-safe vegetables and/or herbs can be used to make a broth.
 You can also substitute a different dog-friendly liquid in a recipe instead.
 When I use broth (or the option of broth) in treats, it’s there to add the yummy scent and flavour of meat to the treat but there are plenty of other non-meat scents and flavours that my dogs enjoy.

-Other Considerations when Using Stock or Broth in Treats
+Other Considerations When Using Stock for Making Dog Treats

 Colour, Scent, and Flavour